 An episode of Babylon 5 had this when Londo and Lennier are involved in a brawl in the Zocalo.
-Sheridan hears about the fight and goes to his office.
+Garibaldi hears about the fight and goes to his office.
 As the door closes, he hears who took ultimate responsibility for the fight (Lennier, to help Londo save face).
 Considering that Lennier is a Warrior Poet, his reaction is understandable.

 One The Kids in the Hall sketch featured a husband (Scott) who could apparently only say "What?"; as his wife (Bruce) kept looking at him without an answer while dusting, the husband quickly invoked this trope.

 Vince McMahon: And next week, in spite of your insidious and stupid "What?"s— [WHAT?]
 Thank you.
 And, if you're an imbecile and you're from Hartford, you'll say— [WHAT?]
 That's my point.